cheqd/product-docs/architecture/adr-list/adr-001-did-resolver.md

 « didResolutionMetadata, didDocumentStream, didDocumentMetadata »
 ```

-For example, `did:cheqd:testnet:DAzMQo4MDMxCjgwM` *should* return a response similar to the one below containing Resolution Metadata, DIDDoc, and DIDDoc Metadata.
-This representation *is* meant to be compliant with the DID Core resolution requirements:
+For example, a `resolveRepresentation` function *could* derive a valid standards-compliant representation of `did:cheqd:testnet:DAzMQo4MDMxCjgwM` from the above `resolve` function.
+The response would be similar to the one below containing Resolution Metadata, DIDDoc, and DIDDoc Metadata:

 ```jsonc
 {